-We recommend - and most local building codes require - that you space the cables with no more than a 3" clear span between the cables.
-Typically, a 4" sphere or ball should not pass between the cables.
-For example, because you are using 1/8" diameter cable, you would drill your holes on center no more than 3-1/8" apart with a 3/16" drill bit.
+We recommend that you space the cables with no more than a 3" clear span between the cables (see illustrations).
+For example, if you are using 1/8" diameter cable, you would drill your holes on center no more than 3-1/8" apart.